 The biggest mistake to avoid is using just a few generic landing pages for every ad type.
 It takes time and effort, but it’s worthwhile to develop unique targeted landing pages for every kind of ad you display.

 Think about the value proposition that you use in your ad copy.
-If you highlight offering a free insurance quote, then you should include a call-to-action on the associated landing page that mentions this as well.
-Make efforts to ensure your ad and landing page copy line up, otherwise site visitors may feel confused about whether they’re on the right page and navigate away.
+If you highlight offering a free insurance quote, the call-to-action on the associated landing page should mention this as well.
+Ensure your ad and landing page copy line up, otherwise site visitors may get confused and navigate away.

 Analyze and adjust your strategy